top of page

 16. What happens if I fail the written test, the ADX?

 It is a very difficult test and possible to fail the ADX.
-Since our first class in January 2018 we have a 96.3% initial attempt pass rate on the ADX.
-We have not had any students fail the ADX since January of 2022!
+Since our first class in January 2018 we have a 97% initial attempt pass rate on the ADX.
+We have only had one ADX failure in three years!

 If a student does fail, the test reports which subjects need more work.
-Then, we work with our student on those subjects and retest, often the next day.
+Then, we work with our student on those subjects and retest, often the very next day.
 The ADX must be passed in order to take the final test.
-Failing the ADX normally does not hinder the student from graduating as they can retest successfully very quickly.
+Failing the ADX not usually hinder the student from graduating as they can retest very quickly.

 The cost of the initial attempt on all exams are included in tuition.
 An additional take on the ADX is $175.